JeringTech/Javascript.NodeJS/ReadMe.md

 - .NET Framework 4.6.1

 ## Prerequisites
-[NodeJS](https://nodejs.org/en/) must be installed and node.exe's directory must be added to the `Path` environment variable.
-This library has been tested with NodeJS 10.5.2 - 12.13.0.
+You'll need to install [NodeJS](https://nodejs.org/en/) and add node.exe's directory to the `Path` environment variable (automatically done by the official installer).
+We've tested this library with
+NodeJS 10.5.2 - 12.13.0.

 ## Installation
 Using Package Manager: